rogiersteehouder/gcal-discord-msg/README.md

 			"channel": "<channel as defined in config>",
 			"message": "<message as defined in config>",
-			"mention": "<mention (role) as defined in config (optional)>", "offset": 300
+			"mention": "<mention (role) as defined in config (optional)>", "preset": "<preset as defined in config (replaces channel, message and mention)>", "offset": 300
 		}
 	}